rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 Creating simulation
 --------------------
 To create simulation, one can either use a specialized class of type :yref:`FileGenerator` to create full scene, possibly receiving some parameters.
-Generators are written in c++ and their role is limited to well-defined scenarios.
+Generators are written in C++ and their role is limited to well-defined scenarios.
 For instance, to create triaxial test scene:

 .. comment: we need to import yade to make following work.
 The @suppress keyword is from https://ipython.readthedocs.io/en/stable/sphinxext.html#pseudo-decorators